Universal Orlando: Universal's Holiday Parade featuring Macy's

 Macy's Holiday Parade brings some authentic balloons that are based on attractions in the parks in a 2 month long event in November and December that highlights the Christmas celebrations within Universal Studios Florida.

 Mardi Gras

 From February through April, a parade and concert series inspired by New Orleans' Mardi Gras party, is held within Universal Studios Florida.
 The event features merchandise especially for the celebration and is held usually on Friday and Saturday nights.
 Every event night guests will hear some of Louisiana's bands performing blues and zydeco.
 It is included in park admission.

 Attendance

-The longstanding rivalry between Universal Orlando Resort and Walt Disney World in Orlando, Florida, is set to intensify in 2025 with the opening of Universal's Epic Universe, a new theme park featuring attractions based on Nintendo, Harry Potter, and other properties.
+The longstanding rivalry between Universal Orlando Resort and Walt Disney World in Orlando, Florida, intensified in 2025 with the opening of the resort's newest theme park Universal Epic Universe.
 This development marks a significant step in Universal's ongoing efforts to challenge Disney's dominance in the Central Florida tourism market.
 Analysts from MoffettNathanson estimate that Epic Universe could draw approximately one million visitors away from Disney World between mid-2025 and 2026.